Skip to content

 One Year In, which launched on Thursday 10 October, provides a first-hand account of life in Gaza, told from the perspectives of three of MAP’s team: Amal Zaqout, Mohammed Aghaalkurdi and Tarneem Hammad.

 MAP wanted to tell a different story to that which people will have seen in the mainstream media.
-The story needed to show the courage and steadfastness of those who live and work in Gaza, yet didn’t shy away from the trauma they are experiencing and the call on the international community to bring an end to Israel’s military attacks.
+The story needed to show the courage and steadfastness of those who live and work in Gaza, yet not shy away from the trauma they are experiencing and the call on the international community to bring an end to Israel’s military attacks.
 To communicate the urgency, we wanted to create an emotional response but without distressing our viewers by showing the extreme reality.

 Among the human devastation, it was incredibly important to show the impact of MAP’s work, thanks to the generosity of its supporters, and to demonstrate MAP’s values of solidarity, professionalism, dignity and integrity.